Seu Jorge is a famous Brazilian samba singer and actor. His breakout acting role was “Knockout Ned” in City of God (2002).

 Seu Jorge defines himself as a popular singer and songwriter who appreciates myriad musical genres, but whose roots lie in Samba: “Samba is our truth, our particularity, our gold medal, our bastion, our Brazilian flag.”

-Seu Jorge brings The Life Aquatic, A Tribute to David Bowie to the Beacon Theatre in the Upper West Side on Wednesday, September 27, 2017 at 7:30 pm. $59 – $99
+Wednesday, September 27, 2017 ~ Seu Jorge brings The Life Aquatic, A Tribute to David Bowie to the Beacon Theatre in NYC’s Upper West Side at 7:30 pm.
+From $59